-When this happens, your brain starts to produce the neurotransmitter dopamine.
+When this happens, your brain starts producing the neurotransmitter dopamine.

 This dopamine then sends a message to the blood vessels in your penis: Produce nitric oxide!

-Through a chain-reaction of several events, this nitric oxide causes the level of calcium to decline.
+Through a chain-reaction of events, this nitric oxide causes the level of calcium to decline.